nrjdalal/next-to-start/README.md

 # Migrate from Next.js App Router (Basics)

-This guide helps you migrate a Next.js App Router project to TanStack Start.
+This guide helps you migrate a Next.js App Router project to **TanStack Start**.
 You'll learn how to set up TanStack Start and adapt your existing Next.js code.

 To get started, use this Next.js App Router starter template: